ffreemt/google-stranslate/README.md

 *   [https://github.com/Animenosekai/translate](https://github.com/Animenosekai/translate)[![https://github.com/Animenosekai/translate](https://img.shields.io/github/stars/Animenosekai/translate)](https://github.com/Animenosekai/translate)

 ## Disclaimer
 ``itranslate`` makes use of a translate interface floating around the net and is for study and research purpose only.
-The interface may become invalid without notice, which will render ``itranslate`` completely useless.
+The interface may become invalid without notice, which would render ``itranslate`` completely useless.